luisfim/monty-hall-proof/README.md

 Another way to visualize it is to imagine 100 doors.
 You choose one, with only a 1% chance of being correct.
 The host then opens 98 losing doors and leaves your door plus one other door closed.
 Your first door does not suddenly become a 50% choice; it is still the unlikely 1% choice.
 The other closed door carries the remaining 99% chance.

-## What the program does

-For every trial, the program:

-1. Places the prize behind a random door.
-2. Makes a random initial player choice.
-3. Makes the host open a valid goat door.
-4. Evaluates the result if the player stays.
-5. Evaluates the result if the player switches.

-The same randomized trials are used for both strategies.
-Therefore, entering `100` means:

-- 100 outcomes for always staying
-- 100 outcomes for always switching
-- 200 strategy outcomes in total

-The report displays:

-- Correct and incorrect initial choices
-- Wins and losses for each strategy
-- Win percentages
-- ASCII comparison bars
-- The difference in percentage points
-- The ratio between the two observed win rates
-- The theoretical values of 33.33% and 66.67%

-Small samples can vary considerably.
-With tens of thousands or millions of trials, the observed results should move increasingly close to the theoretical probabilities.

-## Important assumptions

-The result depends on the standard rules of the puzzle:

-1. The host knows where the prize is.
-2. The host always opens a door the player did not choose.
-3. The host always reveals a goat, never the prize.
-4. The host always offers the player the opportunity to switch.
-5. When the host has two valid goat doors available, this program chooses between them at random.

-Changing the host's behavior can change the probabilities.

 ## Build and run

 ### Linux and macOS